-The Board of Directors has reviewed and approved these financial statements.
+The Council has reviewed and approved these financial statements.

-The financial statements have been audited on behalf of the shareholders by Virtus Group Chartered Professional Accountants & Business Advisors LLP, in accordance with Canadian generally accepted auditing standards.
+The financial statements have been audited on behalf of the s by Virtus Group Chartered Professional Accountants & Business Advisors LLP, in accordance with Canadian generally accepted auditing standards.

 Brenda Yungwirth, Executive Director